phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_phos.md

 end molecule types
 ~~~

-We are also interested in the number of T-P and CheY-P during the simulation.
+During this simulation, we are interested in tracking the concentration of phosphorylated CheY and CheA (receptor complex) along with the concentration of the ligand.

 ~~~ ruby
 begin observables